February 13, 2017

 Bringing home a newborn baby can turn your daily routine upside down.
 But habits like diet, exercise, sleep and self-care are the foundation of good health.
 You owe it to yourself, and your new baby, to be healthy as you barrel through this new chapter of your life.

-Here are some ways Emily has managed to continue caring for herself while also caring for her son, Finn.
+Here are some ways to continue caring for yourself while also caring for a newborn.

 1. Keep a routine for your newborn, and work your personal habits around it.